 - We sell a range of specialised freediving gear at competitive prices to enable you to enjoy your freediving experience and to continue to dive safely.

 - We take many photos on our courses which we post on social media to share with family and friends.

 - If you want to take your freediving to the next level you can enter into our freediving competitions.
 We are the only private club running freediving competitions in Australia.

 - Each year we organise a freediving holiday overseas to dive deeper, freer and safer.

 Are we the best freediving school in Australia?
-Strong words indeed but we don’t know of any freediving school in Australia that can offer you such a total freediving experience.
+Strong words indeed but we don’t know of any freediving school or freediving club in Australia that can offer you such a total freediving experience.
 Do your research.
 Compare our school to the others.
 Make an informed decision.

 What sets freediving apart from many sports is that you can’t hide behind physical movement and therefore freediving more closely reflects your mental state.
 If you are tense, stressed, tired, or simply finding it difficult to concentrate then your breath hold times will be affected.
 Of course all physical sports involve a mental component if not extreme degrees of concentration and other mental attributes in elite sport.
 But what sport involves doing nothing it appears but simply holding your breath?
 Do it now.
 Hold your breath for 30 seconds.
 What happens?
 You will become aware of your body and what parts are tense and relaxed.
 You will become aware of your thoughts – all of them.
 If something is bothering you it will be there.
 But then as breath hold increases another voice will start to appear, first in the periphery, but will start to invade consciousness.
 “I must breath”.
 “I have to breathe”.
 We start to feel anxious.
 Of course, here comes the choice, or decision if you like.
 “Do I breathe now?”
 Even this seemingly involuntary need to breathe we can exercise choice over.
 We do not need to act on our impulses.
 We can remain calm.
 This is the essence of freediving.
 This is the essence of life.